fangyunh/CC-DRAM-Gem5/Direction.md

 - DRAM interface
   - Define architecture and timing parameters of the DRAM
   - Manage media specifc operations (activation, precharge, refresh, low power modes, etc)

+## Objectives

+- Build a basic model that can test the latency when read from DRAM
+  - Understand gem5 codes about memory controller
+- Estimate the latency if the data block we read is compressed by algorithms (LZ4)
+- *(Support CXL on memory controller)*
+- Add cache on CXL-mem-controller to store hot data